stacks-network/docs/src/pages/stacks-blockchain/atlas-usage.md

 ## The API

-While the Blockstack software stack expects that Atlas-hosted data is made up of DNS zone files, Atlas itself does not enforce this (nor does it care about the format of its chunks).
+While the Stacks software stack expects that Atlas-hosted data is made up of DNS zone files, Atlas itself does not enforce this (nor does it care about the format of its chunks).
 It is designed as a general-purpose chunk store.
 Nevertheless, the ubiquitous use of Atlas to store data as DNS zone files has